FloydMa1/CurseOfStrahd/World/Town of Vallaki/Burgomaster's Mansion(N3).md

 The white gown stored here belongs to the baroness.
 It reminds the her of happiest times.

 **Magic Mirror**
 A detect magic spell reveals that the mirror on the wall radiates an aura of conjuration magic.
 None of the mansion's other occupants are aware of this fact, because the mirror's magic hasn't been used in ages.
-Casting identify on the mirror reveals that an assasins ghost is attached to it.
+Casting identify on the mirror reveals that an assassins ghost is attached to it.
 The spell also reveals the rhyme needed to summon the ghost:
 Magic mirror on the wall,
 Summon forth your shade;
 Night's dark vengeance, heed my call